zeal18/transform/docs/source/transformers/lifted-transformers.rst

     Support for enhanced error paths is currently an experimental feature and we don't guarantee it will be included in the next library versions in the same shape.

-Chimney provides ability to trace errors in lifted transformers.
+The Transform provides ability to trace errors in lifted transformers.
 For using it you need to implement an instance of ``TransformerFErrorPathSupport``

 .. code-block:: scala